Getting ready for a new product launch?

 List out all the features that make it unique, and save that list for later.

 Then, take it a step further and dive into the market as a whole.
 Take a look at the major players and how the industry has shifted over the years.
 Note any price changes, game-changing innovations, and where you think your product will fit.
+You should also note strengths and weaknesses among competing products.

 And of course, take a good look at the competition.
 Here, you want to focus on any major strengths or weaknesses you can find in their product.